auotomaton/satireTR/readme.md

 This dataset is curated in the scope of the research "Make Satire Boring Again: Reducing Stylistic Bias of Satirical Corpus by Utilizing Generative LLMs".

-The codes and generated data are available under the `Debiasing Pipeline` folder.
+The codes and generated data are available under the `DebiasingPipeline` folder.

+## Train and Test Data

+* Train and test samples from the Turkish Satirical News Dataset are available under `DebiasingPipeline/code/data`.
+* For cross-domain testing, [IronyTR](https://github.com/teghub/IronyTR) is used.
+* For cross-lingual testing, [News Headlines Dataset](https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection/data) is used.

 ## Training Satire Classifiers